 I found out I had autism when I was 14.
-It’s common to get a late diagnosis with autism because of the signs of Autism And ADHD is very alike.
+It’s common to get a late diagnosis with autism because the signs of Autism And ADHD is very alike.
 It was a real struggle in school.
 The transition to adulthood is a challenge for a person who lives in a world they don’t understand.
-I hate that my mom shames me for ‘acting like a child’ when I am trying my hardest thriving in a black and white world.
+I hate that my mom shames me for ‘acting like a child’ when I am trying my hardest to thrive in a black and white world.
 Cut us some slack, we are in a world not made for us.

 Some people do not realize our brains are different and what works for you may not work for us.
 Even if you have the same thing.
 No one is the same.

 Difficulty Processing Information